-If we accept these ideas then dolls can be viewed as vessels which transmit meaning, they are pieces of material culture and my practise uses art as a visual form of enquiry, asking questions which relate to human behaviour, social, cultural or political issues, which can be personal or connected to my place in the world and relationships and events around me.
+If we accept these ideas, then dolls can be viewed as vessels which transmit meaning.
+They are pieces of material culture and my practise uses art as a visual form of enquiry, asking questions which relate to human behaviour, social, cultural or political issues.
+These may be personal or connected to my place in the world and relationships and events around me.

-The dolls are a sculptural re-working of scavenging, borne out of late night solitude and sewing as a remedy.
-Hidden away from public view a series of little freaks were created and have become an obsessive autobiographical project.
+The dolls originated as a form of sculptural re-working of scavenging, borne out of late night solitude and sewing as a remedy.
+Hidden away from public view a series of little freaks were created, which have become an obsessive autobiographical project.
 Each doll is created using materials around the home or gathered in nature, found or stolen.

 So now a tension and contradiction emerges from the public display of such private concerns ...